 Full TitleAn Open-Label, Multi-Centre, Phase Ib/II Study Evaluating the Safety and Efficacy of AUTO1, a Car T Cell Treatment Targeting CD19, in Adult Patients with Relapsed or Refractory B Cell Acute Lymphoblastic Leukemia

-This study is evaluating the safety of a new form of CAR T-cell therapy for patients with B-cell acute lymphoblastic leukemia (ALL) that has continued to grow or came back after prior treatment.
+This study is evaluating the safety and effectiveness of a new form of CAR T-cell therapy for patients with B-cell acute lymphoblastic leukemia (ALL) that has continued to grow or came back after prior treatment.
 With CAR T-cell therapy, some of a patient’s own T cells (a type of white blood cell) are removed and genetically modified in a laboratory to recognize their own cancer cells.
 The modified T cells, known as CAR T cells, are then returned to the patient to find and kill cancer cells throughout the body.
 This approach is a form of immunotherapy.

 The CAR T-cell therapy being assessed in this study is called AUTO1.
 The modified T cells recognize a protein on cancer cells called CD19.
 There is another CAR T-cell therapy that targets CD19, but it is thought that AUTO1 will help shrink or stabilize cancer while causing fewer side effects than this other therapy.

 Before patients receive AUTO1 CAR T cells, they will receive conditioning chemotherapy with fludarabine and cyclophosphamide to suppress the immune system and help prepare the body for receiving the CAR T cells.
 The treatments in this study are given intravenously (by vein).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following:

 - Patients must have B-cell ALL that came back or continued to grow despite treatment.